 Albertus Magnus College

-A good fit for students who want small classes and close faculty access. no major red flags in the data. solid earnings of $56,000 within 10 years.
+A good fit for students who want small classes and close faculty access and students from lower-income families. median debt is moderately high. solid earnings of $56,000 within 10 years; 51% of students receive Pell Grants — strong access mission.

 About This School